 In order to fully remove Saigon from your computer system, we recommend that you follow the removal instructions underneath this article.
 If the first two manual removal steps do not seem to work and you still see Saigon or programs, related to it, we suggest what most security experts advise – to download and run a scan of your comptuer with a reputable anti-malware program.
 Downloading this software will not only save you some time, but will remove all of Saigon files and programs related to it and will protect your computer against such intrusive apps and malware in the future.

 - Guide 1: How to Remove Saigon Trojan from Windows.

-- Guide 2: Get rid of Saigon Trojan from Mac OS X.
+- Guide 2: Get rid of Saigon Trojan on Mac OS X.

-- Guide 3: Remove Saigon Trojan from Google Chrome.
+- Guide 3: Remove Saigon Trojan in Google Chrome.